THE AVOIDER

 Keep an "Avoidance Log" for one week.
 Every time you avoid a financial task, write down: what you were avoiding, what you were feeling, what you did instead.

 Most Avoiders discover: avoidance peaks when already stressed.
-It is not about the money.
+It is often not about the money.
 It is about capacity.

 Reduce decisions through automation:

-- Automate bill payments
+• Automate bill payments

-- Automate savings transfers
+• Automate savings transfers

-- Set calendar reminders for financial reviews
+• Set calendar reminders for financial reviews

-Values Alignment Exercise
+Values Exercise

-What Are You Actually Avoiding?
+What You Are Actually Avoiding

 Part 1: The Fear Inventory